klreinl/klreinl/page4.md

 Moen S., **K.L.
 Reinl**, E.L.
 Green, K. Rhude, M. Castro, and G. Spilkia.
 2019.
 Identifying Science and Monitoring Priorities for Lake Superior: Synthesis of the 2019 Lake Superior CSMI Workshop.
 Proceedings of a workshop held at the U.S. Environmental Protection Agency Mid-continent Ecological Division Laboratory in Duluth, Minnesota, July 10- 11, 2019.
 Prepared for the Science Advisory Board of the International Joint Commission by Minnesota Sea Grant.
 45 pp.

-Reinl, Kaitlin.
+**Reinl, Kaitlin**.
 2016.
 Assessing the impacts of climate change on the surface temperature of inland lakes in Michigan.
 Master’s Thesis.
 Michigan Technological University.

 ### Presentations
 Oral Presentation – “Potential Sources of Cyanobacteria to Lake Superior”